ibm-cloud-docs/hs-crypto/unwrap-keys.md

 2. Copy the ID of the [root key](#x6946961){: term} that you used to perform the initial wrap request.

-    You can retrieve the ID for a key by making a `GET /v2/keys` request, or by viewing your keys in the {{site.data.keyword.hscrypto}} GUI.
+    You can retrieve the ID for a key by making a `GET /v2/keys` request, or by viewing your keys in the {{site.data.keyword.cloud_notm}} console.

 3. Copy the `ciphertext` value that was returned during the initial wrap request.